Army logisticians gain insight on DLA Troop Support processes, warfighter support

-Army logisticians supporting the 902nd Military Intelligence Group and National Security Agency stand in front of the flags displayed in the Defense Logistics Agency Troop Support auditorium after their visit to the organization August 19 in Philadelphia.
-The visit provided insights for the soldiers and engagement with some of the organization’s senior leaders.
+Army logisticians supporting the 902nd Military Intelligence Group and National Security Agency gained insights on Defense Logistics Agency Troop Support services during a visit to the organization’s headquarters August 20, in Philadelphia.

+The visit provided an opportunity for the battalion-level logisticians to see what goes on behind the scenes after they “press the button” to order supplies, said Maj.
+Dasha Mountain, the 902nd S4, or logistics officer-in-charge.

+“I think it’s a good opportunity, for these younger soldiers especially, to see what all goes into our ordering supplies to actually receiving them,” Mountain said.

 |Date Taken: